-“I saved over $900 in my first year.
+“I saved over $900 heating and cooling costs in my first year.
 How did I do that?”

 Our customers constantly struggle with decisions and costs associated with their heating and air system, such as, “Should I repair or replace?
-What brand should I install?
+Should I install a Trane HVAC?
 Why is this company more?
 Why is this company so much less?
 15 seer, 16 seer or 18 seer?
 Gas or heat pump?
 Now or later?”

 With the influx of HVAC information on the web, we understand how tough it is on a homeowner to feel confident with their heating and air decision.
 At AGL Air, we do not sell a customer a new system just to benefit our business.
 Instead, our approach is to inform our customers as best we can so that they can make a confident and educated decision when it comes to choosing an HVAC system.